Manchester United return from European action to host West Ham United at Old Trafford in the Premier League on Saturday evening.

-Diogo Dalot has played a few games down the right wing lately but the Portuguese youngster can be expected to move into his natural full-back role in place of the suspended Ashley Young on Saturday.
-I can see Victor Lindelof being given a rest ahead of the second leg against Barcelona, allowing Phil Jones to start.
+Diogo Dalot has played a few games down the right wing of late but the Portuguese youngster can be expected to move into his natural full-back role in place of the suspended Ashley Young on Saturday.
+I can see Victor Lindelof being given a rest ahead of the second leg against Barcelona, allowing Phil Jones to start alongside Chris Smalling.
 Ole said in his pre-match press conference that Matteo Darmian may be fit to make the bench so that suggests Marcos Rojo will make a rare start at left-back this weekend.

 Midfield: Scott McTominay, Fred; Jesse Lingard, Paul Pogba, Anthony Martial

 Nemanja Matic was ill midweek and may be rested ahead of Tuesday’s return leg in Spain, giving another start to both Scott McTominay and Fred.
 Jesse Lingard was a substitute midweek so should be in line for a start down the right wing, though Juan Mata is another option if the manager is confident we’ll dominate possession.
 Paul Pogba has the energy to start in the number 10 role again, though it’s not like he burned much of it midweek.
 Marcus Rashford has got to be saved for next week so Anthony Martial should start down the left.